 Have a Whale of a Time

-Each March, 40-50 whales pass by Dana Point each day, earning its reputation as the “Whale Capital of the West.”
+Every Mar., 40-50 whales pass by Dana Point each day, earning its reputation as the “Whale Capital of the West.”
 Take in the city’s annual Festival of Whales, which includes whale watching boat tours and a whole host of other activities for kids of all ages.
-Browse art shows featuring works from local award-winning artists and high school art students or watch the 3rd annual Cardboard Classic & Dinghy Dash featuring a beach of captains racing in the harbor with nothing but a paddle and their cardboard ships.
+Browse art shows featuring works from local award-winning artists and high school art students or watch the 4th annual Cardboard Classic & Dinghy Dash featuring a beach of captains racing in the harbor with nothing but a paddle and their cardboard ships.

-Fly a Kite
+Go Fly a Kite

-Good to Know: There’s lots more to enjoy at the Pier; check out our guide to family fun along the Redondo Beach Pier.
+Good to Know: There’s lots more to enjoy at the Pier—check out our guide to family fun along the Redondo Beach Pier.

 Go for the Gold

 What kid hasn’t dreamed of finding the pot of gold at the end of the rainbow?
 Pack up your four-leaf clover hunters for a morning of St. Patrick’s Day fun in Malibu that includes a search for a pot of gold.
 This event will delight the littlest leprechauns who can take in a story, craft an art activity and nibble on snacks.
 There’s also a special surprise guest and giveaway planned.
-Two gold hunt times are available (10 a.m. and 11:15 a.m.); sign-ups will be offered at the check-in booth at 9:45 a.m.
+Two gold hunt times are available (10:15 a.m. and 11:00 a.m.); sign-ups will be offered at the check-in booth at 9:45 a.m.
 Mar.
-16. Event Details.
+15. Event Details.

 Run for It

 While 26.2 miles isn't something to tackle on the fly, consider walking the kids down to the route to cheer on participants as they run.
 You might also be lucky enough to see one of the dozens of bands that play along the course, or lift your spirits at Cheer Alley, near Mile 18 and home to over 600 local cheerleaders encouraging runners to the finish line.
+Mar.
+24. Event details.

 Imagine Queen Elizabeth meeting Harry Houdini and that, in a nutshell, is the best way to describe the Langham Hotel’s Imagine Tea.
 Aspiring mini magicians will enjoy close-up magic courtesy of famed Magic Castle junior performers as they sip on pink lemonade and fruit-infused caffeine-free tea while nibbling on tea sandwiches and whimsical desserts.
 Presented quarterly, this spellbinding tea party benefits local children’s non-profit organizations with The Langham Huntington, Pasadena donating a portion of each tea party’s proceeds to such charities.
 Mar.
-4. Event Details.
+3. Event Details.

-Westside foodie families, rejoice!
-Downtown L.A.’s legendary Smorgasburg is popping up at the Santa Monica Pier.
+If you haven't gone yet, no more excuses!
+Eat your way through downtown L.A.’s legendary Smorgasburg at ROW DTLA.
 Sample delicious delights from over 70 vendors including goa-taco, Amazebowls, Shrimp Daddy, Lobsterdamus, Big Mozz and more.
-Once your bellies are full, browse special popup vendors, experience unique shopping and take in all that the pier has to offer.
-Mar.
-10. Event Details.
+Once your bellies are full, browse special popup vendors, experience unique shopping and take in all that this market has to offer.
+Every Sun.
+Event Details.